sooha-cs/Assembly-lang-notes/intro.md

 | x86-64 | rax, rbx, rcx...	| mov rax, 5 |
 | ARM | x0, x1, x2...  | mov x0, #5 |
 | RISC-V | a0, a1, a2... | li a0, 5 |

+### Common data types
+Data type sizes vary based on architecture.

+1. Bit is one binary digit.
+Can be 0 or 1.
+2. Nibble is 4 bits.
+3. Byte is 8 bits.
+4. Word is 2 bytes.
+5. Double Word (DWORD) is 4 bytes.
+Twice the size of a word.
+6. Quad Word (QWORD) is 8 bytes.
+Four times the size of a word.

+ Signed numbers can be positive or negative.
+ Unsigned numbers can only be positive.

+ *The names come from how they work.
+ Signed numbers need a sign bit to distinguish whether or not they're negative, similar to how we use the + and - signs. 🤔*